Develop-X/AWS/TacticalQuestions.md

 | [R](#r-names) 	| [s](#s-names) 	| [T](#t-names) 	| [U](#u-names) 	| [V](#v-names) 	| [W](#w-names) 	| [X](#x-names) 	| [Y](#y-names) 	| [Z](#z-names)  	|

 #### EC2
+* **When should I use AWS Lambda versus Amazon EC2?**```The easiest way to look at this is to imagine EC2 as a virtual server, running an operating system, provisioned with storage, memory and CPU.
+And you pay for the specs over time.
+I.e. the bigger the server and the longer you have it on, the more you pay.```

+Lambda is a serverless service that executes your code based on events and triggers.
+It's a function, if you like, that performs your tasks in response to something happening.
+E.g. you could have a lambda function to resize JPG files as they are uploaded to S3.

+Of course you could also build a EC2 server running similar code to do the same thing, but the os overhead and costs mean a simple Lambda function would be much more efficient and it footprint in the cloud, the resources used to run the code, a lot smaller.
 * **difference between ec2 and ecs** ```AWS ECS is just a logical grouping (cluster) of EC2 instances, and all the EC2 instances part of an ECS act as Docker host i.e. ECS can send command to launch a container on them ( EC2 ). ...
 An Amazon ECS without any EC2 registered (added to the cluster) is good for nothing.```

 #### AMI